quesada/josequesada.docpad/src/documents/posts/How-to-blog-data-driven-to-maximize-impact-using-competitors-social-data-and-special-google-searches.html.md

 1. Create an spreadsheet that lists all your competing blogs.

 2. For each post, you want to get an idea about how much their readership liked the content.
 Nothing better than counting tweets, facebook likes and all the obvious social submissions.
 You can automate this by using [sharedcount](http://sharedcount.com/).
 Take the url and paste it in the textbox.
-Since you want to do this for multiple urls, you could use their 'multi-url dashboard'.
-The last time I tried, the table didn't render on chrome 25; it does work on firefox, but the rendering is sloppy (headers are to the right of the table, columns are not aligned.
-It doesn't matter, because what you need is the 'export to CSV' function, and this works great.
+Since you want to do this for multiple urls, you could use their 'multi-url dashboard' (see footnote).
 You will get something like the table below.
 I used two random posts; you should use the most recent posts from your competitors, or pundits you follow in your field.

 3. This technique will show you clearly which topics will get your audience engaged.
 You can write content related to those topics and they'll  likely outperform topics that you generate 'by hunch'.
 It's kind of scary how most bloggers, your competitors included, will be just be following 'what they personally like' as a compass for writing.
 While the human brain is pretty good at detecting trends, it's never a bad idea to supplement its capacity with hard numbers.
 This is the power of a data-driven blogging strategy.